About

 Steven Bird, University of Melbourne

-Sarah Moeller, Tim Gaved, Cambell Prince, Michael Cochran, Gary Simons, John Wickberg, Will Reiman, SIL International
+Sarah Moeller, Tim Gaved, Cambell Prince, Michael Cochran, Gary Simons, John Wickberg, and Will Reiman, SIL Global

-Atlassian, for free open-source license for JIRA, where we keep bug reports.
+Atlassian, for free open-source license for JIRA, where we track bug reports.

 Open Source Components/Libraries